gramener/gramex/gramex/apps/guide/install/README.md

 - On a Mac, download and install [Xcode][xcode].
 - Uninstall gramex if you have installed it before: `pip uninstall gramex`
 - Run `pip install --verbose https://code.gramener.com/s.anand/gramex/repository/archive.tar.bz2?ref=master`
+    - ``--verbose`` is useful.
+We install node modules, which take time. `--verbose` lets you monitor progress.
     - Replace ``?ref=master`` with `?ref=dev` for the latest development version.
     - Replace ``?ref=master`` with `?ref=1.24` for version 1.24
       (or pick [any other version](https://code.gramener.com/s.anand/gramex/tags))
-    - **v1.23** onwards, we install node modules, which take time. `--verbose` lets you monitor progress.
 - Run `gramex` to start Gramex
 - Press `Ctrl+C` to terminate Gramex.